Losing Our Coral Reefs

 Coral reefs, the “rainforests of the sea,” are some of the most biodiverse and productive ecosystems on earth.
-They occupy only .2% of the ocean, yet are home to a quarter of all marine species: crustaceans, reptiles, seaweeds, bacteria, fungi, and over 4000 species of fish make their home in coral reefs.
-With an annual global economic value of $375 billion, coral reefs provide food and resources for over 500 million people in 94 countries and territories.
+They occupy less than one percent of the ocean floor, yet are home to more than a quarter of all marine species: crustaceans, reptiles, seaweeds, bacteria, fungi, and over 4000 species of fish make their home in coral reefs.
+With a global economic value of $375 billion a year, coral reefs provide food and resources for more than 500 million people in over 100 countries and territories.
 But tragically, coral reefs are in crisis.

-Coral reefs are endangered by natural phenomena such as hurricanes, El Nino, and diseases; local threats including overfishing, destructive fishing techniques, coastal development, pollution, and careless tourism; and the global effects of climate change—warming seas and increasing levels of CO2 in the atmosphere.
-According to Reefs at Risk Revisited, a recent report by the World Resources Institute (WRI), 75% of the world’s coral reefs are at risk from local and global stresses.
-Ten percent of coral reefs have already been damaged beyond repair, and if we continue with business as usual, WRI projects that 90% of coral reefs will be in danger by 2030, and all of them by 2050.
+Coral reefs are endangered by a variety of factors, including: natural phenomena such as hurricanes, El Niño, and diseases; local threats such as overfishing, destructive fishing techniques, coastal development, pollution, and careless tourism; and the global effects of climate change—warming seas and increasing levels of CO2 in the water.
+According to Reefs at Risk Revisited, a report by the World Resources Institute, 75 percent of the world’s coral reefs are at risk from local and global stresses.
+About a quarter of them have already been damaged beyond repair.
+If we continue with business as usual, 90 percent of coral reefs will be in danger by 2030, and nearly all of them by 2050.

 Coral reefs are colonies of individual animals called polyps, which are related to sea anemones.
 The polyps, which have tentacles to feed on plankton at night, play host to zooxanthellae, symbiotic algae that live within their tissues and give the coral its color.
 The coral provides CO2 and waste products that the algae need for photosynthesis.
 In turn, the algae nourish the coral with oxygen and the organic products of photosynthesis.
 The coral uses these compounds to synthesize calcium carbonate (limestone) with which it constructs its skeleton—the coral reef.

-The global effects of climate change are also having critical impacts on coral reefs, and “the evidence is overwhelming that the ability of corals and the reefs they build to keep pace with the current rate of climate change has been exceeded” according to a recent study.
-The average temperature of tropical oceans has increased by .7˚ C which, combined with natural fluctuations of warmer ocean temperatures, has resulted in extensive coral bleaching around the globe, involving thousands of square miles of reefs.
-When El Nino occurred in 1997-1998, widespread and severe coral reef bleaching occurred in the Indo-Pacific region and the Caribbean, killing 16% of the world’s coral reefs in 12 months.
+The average temperature of tropical oceans has increased by 0.1˚ C over the past century.
+This, combined with natural fluctuations of warmer ocean temperatures, has resulted in extensive coral bleaching around the globe, involving thousands of square miles of reefs.
+During the 1997-1998 El Niño, widespread and severe coral reef bleaching occurred in the Indo-Pacific region and the Caribbean, killing 16 percent of the world’s coral reefs in 12 months.

-The 30 million tons of carbon dioxide our oceans absorb every day is changing the chemistry of seawater and increasing acidification.
-Today, coral reefs are experiencing warmer ocean temperatures and more acidity than they have at any time in the last 400,000 years.
+In addition, the 22 million tons of carbon dioxide our oceans absorb every day are changing the chemistry of seawater and increasing acidification.
+Today, coral reefs are experiencing more acidity than they have at any time in the last 400,000 years.
 Acidification reduces the water’s carrying capacity for calcium carbonate that corals need to build their skeletons.
-Even a small decrease in the coral’s ability to construct its skeleton can leave it vulnerable to erosion, and research suggests that coral reefs will begin to dissolve if atmospheric carbon dioxide levels double this century.
-It’s estimated that by 2050, only 15% of coral reefs will have enough calcium carbonate for adequate growth.
+Even a small decrease in the coral’s ability to construct its skeleton can leave it vulnerable to erosion.
+Some reefs have already begun to dissolve and it’s estimated that by 2050, only 15 percent of coral reefs will have enough calcium carbonate for adequate growth.

-A new study also shows that ocean acidification profoundly alters coral reef ecosystems.
+One study showed that ocean acidification profoundly alters coral reef ecosystems.
 As C02 levels rise and acidification increases, the biodiversity of coral reefs drops, resulting in the elimination of key species needed for healthy reef formation.
 “The decline of the structurally complex corals means the reef will be much simpler and there will be less habitat for the hundreds of thousands of species we associate with today’s coral reefs,” said Katherina Fabricius, a scientist at the Australian Institute of Marine Science.

 All of these factors act in concert on coral reefs, and complex interactions between the threats leave coral reefs even more vulnerable.
 Climate change will also bring sea level rise that may result in drowned coral reefs, and more intense storms that produce excessive nutrient or sediment runoff.
 The overfishing of herbivorous fish and excess nutrients decrease coral’s resilience in the face of increased CO2.
 Rising ocean acidity lowers the threshold at which corals bleach.

-CERC students who want to learn more about coral reefs can take CERC’s spring break Coral Reef Ecology course in Bermuda in March 2012.
-It deals with the biology and microbiology of corals, the ecology of coral communities, anthropogenic factors that impact coral reefs, and coral reef restoration and sustainability.
+Students in Columbia’s Earth Institute Center for Environmental Sustainability (EICES) who want to learn more about coral reefs can take EICES’ spring break Coral Reef Ecology course in Bermuda in March 2018.
+It deals with the biology of corals, reef biodiversity, factors that impact coral reefs, and coral reef conservation and preservation.